kimsekeun/Echo_FM/README.md

-## EchoFM - A foundation Model for Echocardiogram
+## EchoFM - A Foundation Model for Echocardiogram

 ## 📝Key features